ICT in het Onderwijs

 • Click Collection settings.

-2. Change the adjective of the collection that is used by Cirrus to generate item-id's.
+2. Change the Prefix of the collection that is used by Cirrus to generate item-id's.

 3. Click Save.